AryanPandi/Student-Managment-System/README.md

 All feature like repopulation of form, session handling , concept of cookie,form handling techniques, regex and form validations are implemented in this project.

 For the database part Tables like student,admin,class,fee_payments were created.
 And the foreign key contraint is applied were if any class is deleted then the subsequent students ill also get deleted.If any student record is deleted then the fee-records related to that student will also get deleted.

+For class-student foreign key class ID i primary key in class and Foreign key in student is studentclass, and for student-fee foreign key studentID i primary key in student table and foreign key student_id in fee table.